"History, as long as it continues to happen, is always another chance." -- R. Jackson Wilson

 ---

-The Chess Suite is a desktop program using an old graphical library called Swing, which was a good choice back when I begun and still serves fine.
-But it is not cutting-edge technology.
+The Chess Suite is now a desktop program as well as a Java code base using the graphical library Swing, which was a good choice back when I begun and still serves